Chase Freedom Unlimited® review

 • Roadside dispatch if you have a roadside emergency – anything from a tow or a jump start to a tire change, lockout service, winching or gas delivery.
 Roadside service fees will be provided when you call and will be billed to your card.

-What's more, the unchanging tiered structure of the CardName card is part of its appeal, you could earn larger rewards by selecting a card with rotating or bonus earning categories.
+What’s more, while the unchanging tiered structure of the CardName card is part of its appeal, you could earn larger rewards by selecting a card with rotating or bonus earning categories.
 For instance, the CardName card offers quarterly bonuses that can provide up to 5% cash back for spending in categories such as groceries and gas.
-Now, the updated rewards earning for Freedom Unlimited® goes a LONG way toward alleviating this drawback; however, it's possible it's going too far.
-There are a lot of new details and categories with Freedom Unlimited®, which means it's great for earning rewards, but it also means you have more details and strategy to keep up with.
+Now, the updated rewards earning for CardName goes a long way toward alleviating this drawback; however, it’s possible it’s going too far.
+There are a lot of new details and categories with Freedom Unlimited®, which means it’s great for earning rewards, but it also means you have more details and strategy to keep up with.

 To qualify for approval for the CardName you should have good to excellent credit.
 Chase doesn’t specify the exact number you’ll need to qualify, and additional factors from your application and credit history could also affect your approval chances.
 The credit bureau Experian, however, says those with good credit usually have FICO scores of at least 670, with excellent scores starting at 800.
 Please note, though, that these numbers can vary between different bureaus.

 CardRatings conducts a survey annually to learn what actual cardholders think of their cards.
-Here are the results:
+Here are the results for the CardName:

 Current Scores Past Scores